stephcole/Project-Wiki/Code-Summary.md

 #README Syntax
 The README file uses markdown.
 Take a look at this [guide to Markdown](https://code.visualstudio.com/docs/languages/markdown).
 Github also provides [a brief article](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-readmes) about writing READMEs.
 For a cheatsheet to Markdown syntax, take a look at [this document](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).

+#Final words
+You are not required to submit your Code Summaries to us.
+However, we would be happy to look over your Code Summary and provide you with feedback.
+Do reach out over Slack or email if you would like us to do so.
+All the best!